noprobelm/bevy_falling_sand/README.md

 ## Current limitations
 ### ChunkMap size
 For optimization reasons, the underlying mapping mechanism for particles utilizes a sequence of chunks, each of which will induce a "hibernating" state on itself and the particles it contains if no movement is detected in a given frame.

-For this reason, the total map size is limited (the default is 1024x1024 spanning from transform `(-512, 512)` through `(512,  -512)`).
+Because of this, the total map size is limited (the default is 1024x1024 spanning from transform `(-512, 512)` through `(512,  -512)`).
 Any particle processed outside of this region will cause a panic.

 This will be resolved in a future release, which will modify the ChunkMap to "follow" and entity with an arbitrary specified component (for example, a main camera), loading and unloading chunks as it moves.
+This will emulate an "infinite" space in which particles can reside.

 ### Single-threaded simulation
-I've found the simulation runs surprisingly well despite the lack of multi-threading capabiltiy (excluding what `bevy` inherently provides with its scheduling mechanisms).

-An optional multi-threaded simulation is planned for a future release, but if you want to tweak with CPU thread allocation in the meantime to experiment with performance, you might try tweaking the default task pool thread assignment policy that `bevy` provides.
-I've found differing results in performance based on CPU manufacturer/architecture (sorry, no benchmarks available yet)
+Currently, the particle simulation is single threaded.
+An multi-threaded simulation is planned for a future release.

+If you want to tweak CPU thread allocation in the meantime to experiment with performance, you might try adjusting the default task pool thread assignment policy that `bevy` provides.
+I've found differing results in performance based on CPU  manufacturer/architecture (sorry, no benchmarks available)
 ```rust
 use bevy::{
     core::TaskPoolThreadAssignmentPolicy, prelude::*, tasks::available_parallelism,